T-Auto/Python-tools-for-Astronomy/README.md

 [Information reading.py](https://github.com/T-Auto/Python-tools-for-Astronomy/blob/main/tools/Information%20reading.py): Reads basic information from .fits files in the same root directory and outputs the first three lines of the .fits file as an example, making .fits files more visually accessible.

-_This tool defaults to reading only the single .fits file that is alphabetically first in the root directory to prevent computer lag._
+_※This tool defaults to reading only the single .fits file that is alphabetically first in the root directory to prevent computer lag.※_

 [verification.py](https://github.com/T-Auto/Python-tools-for-Astronomy/blob/main/tools/verification.py): Can perform catalog cross-matching, compare calculated data with public data, and calculate the percentage of relative error.